mattias-p/linky/README.md

 $ env RUST_LOG=debug RUST_BACKTRACE=1 linky --check  test.md 2&> linky_err.log
 ```

-`RUST_LOG` controls the logging verbosity in `linky`.
+> Note: `RUST_LOG` controls the logging verbosity.

-`RUST_BACKTRACE` unwinds the stacktrace of a Rust program.
+> `RUST_BACKTRACE` prints a stack trace in case of panic.

-Simply drag-and-drop the resulting `linky_err.log` file into the issue editor of Github.
-Unfortunately, as of the time of this writing (Feb-2018), GH does not allow to dragon drop Markdown files (*.md).
+Simply drag-and-drop the resulting `linky_err.log` file into the issue
+editor of Github.
+Unfortunately, as of February 2018, Github does not allow to drag-and-drop
+of Markdown files (*.md).
 You can either:

 - rename your `test.md` file to `test.md.txt`
-- use a third party paste service (eg [Hastebin](https://hastebin.com/))
+- use a third party paste service (e.g. [Hastebin](https://hastebin.com/))
 - if the file is not large, inline it into the issue inside code blocks:

   ´´´md